eduardo-ibarr/eduardo-ibarr/README.md

 - Proficient in AWS
 - Backend development with Node.js and Java
-- Frontend development with React
+- Frontend development with React and Next.js
 - Chatbot development with Blip, Microsoft Bot Framework and Dialogflow

 ## How to reach me